jackeichen/pydiskcmd/README.md

     * Only some of the commands are tested, Do Not guarantee all the other commands work;
     * This tool should work in Linux&Windows, but may be incompatible in OS other than this Support List;
+    * Windows only support some of the get-feature/get-log/idenfity commands;
     * Support Direct-Connection/HBA Mode/JBOD Mode, RAID Mode is not support.